10 Killer Facts About Dexter

 “The tragedy of Dexter is that it’s not his homicidal behavior that’s gotten the people in his life in trouble but it’s his appetite to play at becoming a human being—his desire to have real relationships," Hall said.
 "I guess a lesson that’s emerged is that you can’t have your cake and kill it, too.”

-In 2004 Jeff Lindsay published Darkly Dreaming Dexter, the first of eight novels surrounding the titular killer.
+In 2004 Jeff Lindsay published Darkly Dreaming Dexter, the first of eight novels surrounding the charming serial killer.
 The book was the basis for the show’s first season, but the rest of the seasons strayed from the novels.
 Lindsay said the inspiration for the character came to him rather randomly: “I was speaking at a business booster’s lunch.
 I don’t know why, but I looked out at the crowd, and thought, ‘Serial murder isn’t always a bad thing.’"
 That was the message Lindsay tried to get across in his book, and the idea that carried through to its television adaptation.

 "I think Dexter is actually very moral—there are lines he will not cross, no matter what," Lindsay said.
 "I’m hoping he makes us think a little about what is and isn’t moral, and where the whole idea of a conscience comes from, but if not, hey, just enjoy the book.”